flecsi/flecsi/doc/sphinx/src/tutorial/runtime.rst

 .. note::

-  FleCSI program options must be declared at namespace scope, i.e., outside of any function, class, or enum class.
-This is not a problem!
-It is often convenient to declare them in a header file (in which case, they must also be declared *inline*) or directly before the *main* function.
-We use the latter for this example simply for conciseness.
+  FleCSI program options must be created before calling ``flecsi::initialize`` (and must survive through all uses of their value).
+  It is often convenient to declare them in a namespace in a header file (in which case, they must also be declared ``inline``).

 Let's consider the first *Car Options* option: ``--level``.
 To declare this option, we use the following declaration: